 Once you’ve bought, begged or borrowed a sewing machine, it’s a good idea to spend a little time getting to know it before you get stuck into a sewing project.
 Have a look through the manual and familiarise yourself with the main parts of the machine and what they do.
 Practise winding a bobbin and threading the machine – follow the instructions until you can remember what to do.

-Practise sewing a on a piece of scrap fabric so that you can get a feel for the different speeds and learn to sew in a straight line.
-There’s a really good introduction to getting started with your new sewing machine in the book Sew Everything Workshop.
+Practise sewing on a piece of scrap fabric so that you can get a feel for the different speeds and learn to sew in a straight line.
+The book Love at First Stitch: Demystifying Dressmaking contains a very good introduction to getting started with your new sewing machine.

 - What equipment you really need

 Basic dressmaking equipment, where to buy, optional extras, storage

 Equipment and books, courses and tutorials, where to get help and inspiration, choosing patterns and buying fabric.